Canagliflozin / Metformin Dosage

 -Assess renal function using eGFR.

--Stop this drug at time of, or prior to, an iodinated contrast imaging procedure for patients with an eGFR between 45 and 60 mL/min/1.73m2 ; for patients with a history of liver disease, alcoholism, or heart failure; for patients who will be administered intra-arterial iodinated contrast.
+-Stop this drug at time of, or prior to, an iodinated contrast imaging procedure for patients with an eGFR between less than 60 mL/min/1.73m2 ; for patients with a history of liver disease, alcoholism, or heart failure; for patients who will be administered intra-arterial iodinated contrast.
 Reevaluate eGFR 48 hours after the imaging procedure and only restart this drug if renal function is stable.

 -Assess fluid status prior to initiation and monitor for signs and symptoms of volume depletion during therapy